ampproject/amphtml/extensions/amp-twitter/amp-twitter.md

 ## Behavior

-The `amp-twitter` component allows you to embed a Tweet for the specified Twitter ID.
+The `amp-twitter` component allows you to embed a Tweet or Moment for the specified Twitter ID.

 Here's an example of a basic embedded Tweet: